cgonzalezITA/DSFiware-hackathon/assets/docs/README-trustAnchor.md

     So, the network name of the tir service is **tir.trust-anchor.svc.cluster.local**

-5. As a new DNS is in use, the apisix values file has to include it.
-Modify it, delete the apisix-data-plane deployment and upgrade the helm chart.
+5. As a new DNS has to be used, the apisix values file has to include it.
+Modify it to include the new DNS `fiwaredsc-trustanchor.local`, delete the apisix-data-plane deployment and upgrade the helm chart.
     ```shell
     kRemoveRestart deploy data-plane -n api
         # Running command [kubectl delete -n apisix deploy apisix-data-plane]

+    # Modify the apisix/values.yaml file to include the new DNS

-    hFileCommand api u
+    hFileCommand api upgrade
         # Running CMD=[helm -n apisix upgrade -f "./Helms/apisix/values.yaml" apisix "./Helms/apisix/"  --create-namespace]

+    # Wait till it is deployed
+    kGet -n api -w
     ```

 7. Add a new route to the Apisix to expose the Trusted Issuer Registry.
-Using the tools shown in the previous chapter, add a new route that describes the tir service, for example, using the _manageAPI6Routes.sh_:
+Using the tools shown in the previous chapter, add a new route that describes the tir service:
     ```json
     ROUTE_TIR_JSON='{
       "name": "TIR",